AutoLLM/AutoAgents/README-main.md

 We are excited to release the initial version of AutoAgents, a proof-of-concept on what can be achieved with only well-written prompts.
 This is the initial step towards our first big milestone, releasing and open-sourcing the AutoAgents 7B model!

 Come try out our [Huggingface Space](https://huggingface.co/spaces/AutoLLM/AutoAgents)!
-Or check out the [local deployment](#how-to-use-this-repo) instructions.